Vikash3456/TalkNext/Docs/context.md

 # 🧠 TalkNext: Idea Summary

 TalkNext is a real-time, voice-based web app designed for verified college students to connect anonymously and have meaningful conversations.
-The platform aims to reduce student loneliness, improve communication skills, and encourage free expression without fear of judgment — all through one-on-one random voice chats.
+The platform aims to reduce student loneliness, improve communication skills, and encourage free expression without fear of judgment — all through one-on-one random voice call.

 ---